Introduction

 Key Sustainability Certifications in the Food Industry

-In today’s world, where environmental and ethical concerns are increasingly influencing our decisions, sustainability certifications have emerged as valuable tools for navigating the marketplace.
+In today’s world, where environmental and ethical concerns are increasingly influencing our purchasing decisions, sustainability certifications have emerged as valuable tools for navigating the marketplace.
 But what exactly are these certifications, and how can they empower consumers to make informed choices?

-Sustainability certifications are essentially third-party endorsements that verify a or service meets specific environmental, social, or ethical standards.
+Sustainability certifications are essentially third-party endorsements that verify a product or service meets specific environmental, social, or ethical standards.
 These standards can encompass a wide range of issues, from reducing carbon emissions and protecting biodiversity to ensuring fair labour practices and supporting local communities (Figure 2).

 By opting for certified products, consumers can actively contribute to a more sustainable and equitable world.
-Certifications offer a tangible way to align our values with our purchasing power, fostering a sense of agency and responsibility.
+Certifications offer a tangible way to align our values with our purchasing power, fostering a sense of agency and

 Key Sustainability Certifications at a Glance: